Help your employees take advantage of all their health plan has to offer, including our member portal, online tools, and member discounts.

 As you can see, with so many shortcomings, testing isn’t an effective “back-to-the-workplace” strategy.
 Instead, consider the precautions we outlined above to keep your workplace safe and your employees healthy.

 At this time, Highmark doesn’t cover widespread employee tests and screenings as part of an employer back-to-the-workplace strategy.
-However, if medically necessary, COVID-19 testing for an employee who is a Highmark member is covered.
+However, COVID-19 testing for an employee who is a Highmark member is covered.

 Still thinking about those screenings and tests?

 Then this chart may help.
 While Highmark isn’t using tests as part of our own back to the workplace strategy, you may still be interested or live in a state that is requiring them.